I – V 07:00-21:00

 2. Neurological symptoms phase:

-• After a few asymptomatic days (interphase), signs of central nervous system damage appear, which may include:
+• After a few symptom-free days (interphase), signs of central nervous system damage appear, which may include:

 • Meningitis (inflammation of the brain membranes): headache, neck stiffness, nausea.